kvz/cakephp-elasticsearch-plugin/readme.md

 I chose for this method  (vs a dedicated SearchesController) so ACLing is easier. e.g. You may already have an ACL for /tickets/*, so /tickets/search will automatically be restricted the same way.

+#### Generic search

+If you want to search on all models, you could make a dedicated search controller and instruct to search on everything like so:

+    class CustomersController extends AppController {
+        public $components = array(
+            'Elasticsearch.Searcher' => array(
+                'model' => '_all',
+            ),
+            // ... etc

+One known limitation is that the Elasticsearch plugin will only look at the first configured Model for configuration parameters like `searcher_param` and `searcher_action`.

 ## Try it